venerahm/hybrid-experimental-design/README.md

 This file contains code for the analysis of proximal and distal effects in a hybrid SMART-MRT design.
 It pulls from the file "Hanna_Estimator_Resp.R" to perform the proximal analysis and uses the two datasets "sim_data_for_proximal.R" and "sim_data_for_distal_responders_only.R".

-### Hanna_Estimator_Resp.R
+### Estimator.R

-This file contains code for the estimation equation for a binary outcome used for the proximal effect analysis.
-It has been adapted from Tianchen Qian and Jamie Yap.
+This file contains code for conducting the proximal effect analysis with a binary proximal outcome.
+The code is based on Qian et al., 2021.
+Qian, T., Yoo, H., Klasnja, P., Almirall, D., & Murphy, S. A. (2021).
+Estimating time-varying causal excursion effects in mobile health with binary outcomes.
+Biometrika, 108(3), 507-527.